iagox86/dnscat2/doc/protocol.md

   - OPT_NAME - 0x01
     - Packet contains an additional field called the session name, which is a free-form field containing user-readable data
-  - OPT_VALIDATE - 0x40
-    - If this is set by the client, they are validating themselves to the server.
-See the encryption/signing section above.
 - The server responds with its own SYN, containing its initial sequence number and its options.
 - Both the `session_id` and initial sequence number should be